DataMirai/website/content/english/blog/post-1.md

 ---
 title: "#30DayChartChallenge 2024"
-meta_title: "#30DayChartChallenge 2024 i les visualitzacions que vam fer per a cada repte"
+meta_title: "#30DayChartChallenge 2024 and the visualisations we did for each challenge"
-description: "Aquest any hem participat activament al #30DayChartChallenge i aquí estan els resultats!"
+description: "This year we actively participated in the #30DayChartChallenge and here are the results!"
 date: 2024-08-07T00:00:00.000Z
 image: "images/gallery/banners_posts/30DayChartChallenge.png"
 categories: ["Data Visualization", "R"]